 Model Assessment

-We used three models to assess for evaluating the causal association among dropout and learning environment at home and associated factors.
+We used three models to assess for evaluating the causal association among dropout status and learning environment at home and associated factors.
 To find the best model, we used log-likelihood, AIC and BIC values to compare all models; the lowest value of AIC and BIC indicate a better fit of the data after accounting for model complexity (i.e. the number of model parameters) [54].
 Using the best model, we reviewed the variability of the results from the models.
 A ROC curve with an AUC (Area Under the Curve) of 0.7 to 0.8 indicates that a model has acceptable discriminatory power distinguishing between the positive and negative classes [55].

 Results: